ingadhoc/account-financial-tools/account_debt_management/README.rst

     #. max: one line per document, max maturity date shown
     #. min (default value if no parameter or no matching): one line per document, min maturity date shown.

+IMPORTANT: this modules isn't compatible with account_journal_security or account_multi_store module.
+This mudule allows user to see all debt lines no matter journals restrictions

 Installation
 ============